 Why Scientists Disagree about Global Warming

-A webpage for the book has been created here.
 The summary below is taken from the book's concluding chapter.
-You can read it for free, or buy a copy from the Heartland Store.
-A collection of reviews is here.
+You can read it for free at the PDF link above, or buy a hard copy from the Heartland Store.
+A collection of reviews is here, and a page with even more information about the book has been created here.

 The most important fact about climate science, often overlooked, is that scientists disagree about the environmental impacts of the combustion of fossil fuels on the global climate.
 There is no survey or study showing “consensus” on the most important scientific issues, despite frequent claims by advocates to the contrary.